JeanpaulRazzouk/JohnRazzouk/README.md

 ### Hey, I'm Jeanpaul 🦦

-I am Computer Science .I very much enjoy fostering new ideas and trying to come up with sensible solutions and approaches to broadly relevant problems.
+I am Computer Scientist.I very much enjoy fostering new ideas and trying to come up with sensible solutions and approaches to broadly relevant problems.

 * 📱 Developed UPay (V 1.0) app on Android, a Universal Mobile Payment App that works anywhere with forecasting analysis using Machine Learning.
 * 🖥 Developed UCM tablet-optimized app on Android,allowing in depth UPay User analysis with advanced visualization.